-- 1. A course may not be used to satisfy requirements for two areas of the core curriculum or to satisfy requirements for both a major and a minor at the same time.
-A course may simultaneously fulfill a requirement for an area in the core curriculum and for either a major or a minor. - 2.
-This program requires a minimum of seventy-two hours at the 2000-level or above.
-Thus only forty-eight credit hours of 1000-level courses can count toward this program. - This program may include a maximum of twelve credit hours of practical skills courses (e.g., applied music, music ensemble, theatre ensemble, peace skills), and a maximum of nine credit hours of practicum. - 4.
-The course distribution must include at least six credit hours of course work in a minimum of five subject fields.
-A maximum of three credit hours of music ensemble or individual applied music may be used toward a subject field.
-The remaining three credit hours must be drawn from other music courses. - 5.
-Students may include up to twelve credit hours within the electives of the major from the following list: HIST-2080 Mennonites in Europe HIST-2090 Mennonites in Canada and the United States HIST-3100 Religion in Canadian History LANG-2320 Elementary Biblical Hebrew II LANG-2420 Elementary Biblical Greek II RLGN-1700 Introduction to World Religions I RLGN-1710 Introduction to World Religions II TFA-2010 Film, Faith, and Popular Culture
+- A course may not be used to satisfy requirements for two areas of the core curriculum or to satisfy requirements for both a major and a minor at the same time.
+A course may simultaneously fulfill a requirement for an area in the core curriculum and for either a major or a minor.

+- 2. This program requires a minimum of seventy-two hours at the 2000-level or above.
+Thus only forty-eight credit hours of 1000-level courses can count toward this program.

+- 3. This program may include a maximum of twelve credit hours of practical skills courses (e.g., applied music, music ensemble, theatre ensemble, peace skills, media skills), and a maximum of nine credit hours of practicum.

+- 4. The course distribution must include at least six credit hours of course work in a minimum of five subject fields.
+A maximum of three credit hours of practical skills courses may be used toward a subject field.
+The remaining three credit hours must be drawn from other courses within the subject field.

+- 5. Students may include up to twelve credit hours within the electives of the major from the following list:

+HIST-2080 Mennonites in Europe

+HIST-2090 Mennonites in Canada and the United States

+HIST-3100 Religion in Canadian History

+LANG-2320 Elementary Biblical Hebrew II

+LANG-2420 Elementary Biblical Greek II

+MUSC-2330 Leading Music and Worship

+RLGN-1700 Introduction to World Religions I

+RLGN-1710 Introduction to World Religions II

+TFA-2010 Film, Faith, and Popular Culture

-2.1.2.
-Biblical and Theological Studies Major, Fouryear B.A.
+Biblical and Theological Studies Major, Four-year B.A.

+Graduation Requirements: